YordanGeorgiev/ysg-confs/README.md

      # check the files
      ls -al

-     # if you are brave enough ...
+     # do not run by display the cmds to copy the cnf files to the host ...
      while read -r f ; do echo cp -v $f ~/$(`echo basename $f`|perl -ne "s/host-name/"`hostname -s`"/g;print") ; \
      done < <(find . -maxdepth 1 -type f  -name '.*')

+     # finally if you are into vim
+     cp -vr .vim ~/